bashuser30/dl-distro/README.md

 ### Downloading an OS Image

 Provide a distribution name to download an OS image.
-This will prompt you with additional choice menus, if necessary.
+This will prompt you with additional choice menus, if necessary:

 ```
 dl-distro arch